aluxnimm/outlookcaldavsynchronizer/README.md

 Then you get the DAV url of the calendar:
     `https://p**-caldav.icloud.com/*********/calendars/********-****-****-****-************/`

+For syncing iCloud contacts with CardDAV use the following URL

+    https://contacts.icloud.com:443/<YOUR UNIQUE USERID>/carddavhome/card/

 ### One.com settings ###

 The one.com caldav server has problems with escaping, so if your calendar url looks something like